 Find a tour

-Siem Reap Tours
+Siem Reap Holidays

 The nearest town to Angkor, Siem Reap is a bustling tourist hub that has developed substantially in the past few years.
 Burgeoning hotels, restaurants and bars, and a growing art and fashion crowd, mean it is now a pleasant place to while away some time.
 The town is laid out formally and is pleasantly airy, with large areas of overgrown land between the buildings.
 The centre of Siem Reap has a romantic, French-colonial feel, sprawling across a 10-km radius and carved apart by a pleasant lamp-lit river.